JacobMiske/JacobMiske.github.io/_pages/05_fe_toc.md

 ---
 layout: page
-title: FE Table of Contents
+title: FE Resources
 permalink: /fe_toc/
 ---

+The fundamentals of engineering (FE) exam is held by the National Council of Examiners for Engineering and Surveying to evaluate engineers and provide certification.

+## Resources

 ### FE Review Manual